 A lot of people argue when is the best time to change your strings, but truthfully, I would say that it depends on how much you play the guitar and how often you expose them to different elements, including humidity, temperature changes, and so on and so forth.

-I think the best time to change your guitar strings is every month and a half, assuming you play every single day for at least an hour.
+Like I said in my guide on this topic, I think the best time to change your guitar strings is every month and a half, assuming you play every single day for at least an hour.
 After about a month and a half, I find they start to sound kind of dead, and when played through the amplifier, they have this nasty sound to them.

 2) Expansion and Contraction Of The Wood Due To Changes In Moisture